The afterglow of GW170817 from every angle: Prospects for detecting the afterglows of binary neutron star mergers: Conclusions

 By assuming a) all BNS mergers produce a short GRB, b) all short GRB jets have the same structure, and c) all short GRB afterglows have the same shock parameters ($\epsilon_e, \epsilon_b, p)$, we predict what fraction of BNS mergers will have afterglow bright enough to be detected.
 We find (see Table~\ref{table_detection_prob}) that:

-\begin{itemize} \item In O4, $30\%$ - $50\%$ of BNS mergers will have an afterglow detectable with current instrumentation in the X-ray, radio, and/or optical, if the location of the merger is known from, e.g, a kilonova localization. \item Without preexisting EM localization, afterglows could still be detected in wide-area surveys.
-About $13\%$ will have an optical afterglow detectable in deep optical surveys (i.e. Rubin) and $18\%$ would be detectable in radio surveys (i.e. ASKAP and Apertif). \item In the LIGO A+ era (O5), the probability of an afterglow being detectable will increase, even as the distance increases, as next-generation instruments come online.
-In particular, DSA-2000 and SKA1 will be able to detect $\sim50\%$ of radio afterglows, even without a prior EM localization.
+\begin{itemize} \item In O4, $30\%$ - $45\%$ of BNS mergers will have an afterglow detectable with current instrumentation in the X-ray, radio, and/or optical, if the location of the merger is known from, e.g, a kilonova localization. \item Without preexisting EM localization, afterglows could still be detected in wide-area surveys.
+About $12\%$ will have an optical afterglow detectable in deep optical surveys (i.e. Rubin) and $9\%$ would be detectable in radio surveys (i.e. ASKAP and Apertif). \item In the LIGO A+ era (O5), the probability of an afterglow being detectable will increase, even as the distance increases, as next-generation instruments come online.
+In particular, DSA-2000 and SKA Phase 1 will be able to detect $\sim40\%$ of radio afterglows, even without a prior EM localization.
 These facilities will be well matched by future X-ray facilities, such as Athena or AXIS. \item Changes to the assumed ISM density distribution can change the fraction of afterglows that will be detectable by about $\pm10\%$. \item Afterglows with a softer electron index are significantly fainter in the X-ray and optical, but brighter in the radio.
-The combined X-ray and radio detection fraction is close to $40\%$ during O4, regardless of electron index. \item Afterglows are most likely to be detectable between about 10 days and 3 months after the BNS merger, depending on what fraction are ultimately detectable.
-By 3 months, $90\%$ of all afterglows that will ever detectable will have become bright enough to be detected. \item Afterglows at smaller observer angles or in high-density regions are brighter and peak earlier.
+The combined X-ray and radio detection fraction is at least $36\%$ during O4, regardless of electron index. \item Afterglows are most likely to be detectable between about 10 days and 3 months after the BNS merger, depending on what fraction are ultimately detectable.
+By 3 months, $>90\%$ of all afterglows that will ever be detectable will have become bright enough to be detected. \item Afterglows at smaller observer angles or in high-density regions are brighter and peak earlier.
 Therefore, when a lower detection fraction is expected, e.g. due to less sensitive instruments or farther distances, afterglows are most likely to be detected earlier. \item Early afterglow detections, before the afterglow reaches its peak brightness, are needed to constrain the jet structure and observer angle.
-For example, for X-rays in O4, about $5\%$ of detectable afterglows will have peaked by $1$~day, and $15\%$ will have peaked by 1 week.
+For example, for radio in O4, delaying the first observation from $3$~days to $10$~days results in a $20\%$ reduction in the number of afterglows with either one or two detections before their peak.

 \end{itemize}